akshitsangwan/Password-Generator/README.md

 # Password Generator

-## Password Generator is a web app which allows the user to generate strong & secure passwords for all online accounts.
-## Mix letters, numbers and symbols for the ultimate in security.
-I made this using the following tech stack:
-## HTML, CSS, Javascript & Netlify
+## Password Generator is a web app which allows the user to generate strong & secure passwords for all online accounts. <br>Tip: Mix letters, numbers and symbols for the ultimate in security. <br><br>I made this using the following tech stack: <br> HTML, CSS, Javascript & Netlify